Palmer Park Mall

 Palmer Park Mall is an indoor one-story shopping mall of 457734 sqft located in the Lehigh Valley region of eastern Pennsylvania.
-The mall is located at the intersection of PA Route 248 (Nazareth Road) and Park Avenue in Palmer Township, Northampton County.
+The mall is located at the intersection of PA Route 248 (Nazareth Road) and Park Avenue in Palmer Township, Pennsylvania.

-The mall has over 50 stores and is anchored by a 192,110 square foot (17,848 m2) Boscov's.
-It has one vacant 122,125 square foot (11,346 m2) anchor most recently occupied by The Bon-Ton.
+The mall has over 50 stores and is anchored by a 122,125 square foot (11,346 m2) Decor Home Furniture and a 192,110 square foot (17,848 m2) Boscov's.
+The Decor Home Furniture was previously occupied by The Bon-Ton.
 The shopping mall is owned by Cityview Commercial LLC.